 • World-class scientists, including keynote speakers, will share their viewpoints and their most exciting up-to-date translational research

-• Presentations from new participating institutions including: Rush University, Boston University, Renesselaer Polytechnic Institute, Georgia Tech University, and The University of Kansas
+• Presentations from new participating institutions including: Rush University, Boston University, Rensselaer Polytechnic Institute, Georgia Tech/Emory University, and The University of Kansas

 CONFERENCE LOCATION AND DATE